ppeble/emissary-ingress.dev/docs/pre-release/topics/install/upgrade-to-edge-stack.md

 # Upgrade to $AESproductName$

 If you currently have the open source version of $OSSproductName$, you can upgrade to $AESproductName$ with a few simple commands.
-When you upgrade to $AESproductName$, you'll be able to access additional capabilities such as **automatic HTTPS/TLS termination, Swagger/OpenAPI support, API catalog, Single Sign-On, the Edge Policy Console UI, and more.** For more about the differences between $AESproductName$ and $OSSproductName$, see the [Editions page](/editions).
+When you upgrade to $AESproductName$, you'll be able to access additional capabilities such as **automatic HTTPS/TLS termination, Swagger/OpenAPI support, API catalog, Single Sign-On, and more.** For more about the differences between $AESproductName$ and $OSSproductName$, see the [Editions page](/editions).

 **Prerequisites**: